-^{9.} In a useful test, Martínez-Zarzoso (2019) finds no evidence in the aggregate of increased trade between African countries pegged to the Franc and EMU countries after the formation of the Euro.
-Mika and Zymek (2017) focus on late entrants with data from 1992-2013 using a PPML estimator (used also by GR (2016b)), and argue that the problem is log-linear OLS.
-We show that even using log-linear OLS, the euro effect is not robust.
+8. In a useful test, Martínez-Zarzoso (2019) finds no evidence in the aggregate of increased trade between African countries pegged to the Franc and EMU countries after the formation of the Euro.
+Mika and Zymek (2017) focus on late entrants with data from 1992 to 2013 using a PPML estimator (used also by GR (2016b)); they argue that the problem is log-linear OLS.
+We show that even using log-linear OLS, the Euro effect is not robust.